What can I expect from my appointment with a counsellor?

 Are you going to see a counsellor for the first time?
 Good for you for making your mental health a priority.

-We get it, that’s why we offer an initial no-obligation consultation to new every new client.
-The first meeting can be daunting, and understandably so.
+We understand that the first meeting can be daunting, and understandably so.
 The fear of the unexpected, of being judged, of not connecting – you are not alone in feeling trepidation about telling your life’s secrets to a stranger.
 The important thing to remember is that you have taken the hardest step already, and that is reaching out for help in the first place.
 Just acknowledging your own need for outside assistance is a massive achievement.

 Let’s break down the first appointment into less ominous parts: